Go to main content

 Pian di Scò and its thousand-year-old parish church

-Along the Setteponti Road lies Pian di Scò, a village with a medieval soul that developed around the Pieve di Santa Maria a Scò, one of the oldest Romanesque churches in Valdarno.
-Documented as early as the year 1008, the present parish church, dating from the 12th century, is an extraordinary example of sacred architecture.
+Along the road named Strada dei Setteponti is Pian di Scò, a village with a medieval soul arising around the Parish Church of Santa Maria a Scò, one of the oldest Romanesque churches in Valdarno.
+Documented as early as the year 1008, the parish church as it stands today dates back to the 12ᵗʰ century and is an outstanding example of sacred architecture.

-Its three-aisled interior, capitals decorated with zoomorphic and phytomorphic motifs, and works of art attributed to Paolo Schiavo offer an experience of rare cultural and spiritual intensity.
+The three-aisled interior, capitals decorated with zoomorphic and phytomorphic motifs, along with works of art attributed to Paolo Schiavo all offer an experience of rare cultural and spiritual intensity.

 1.